m62624/approx_int/README.md

 - `u8` for the percentage that describes the degree of approximation.
 - `bool` for storing the sign of the number (true if negative).

 **In total, this representation uses 24 bits**.
-The approximate number will always be lower than the original one, with the exception of only the number 0 .While there is some loss of precision, this approach is useful in scenarios where exact values are not critical.
+The approximate number will always be lower than the original one, with the exception of only the number 0.
+While there is some loss of precision, this approach is useful in scenarios where exact values are not critical.

 ```rust
     let big_value: u128 = 8838183818381831838138182391233;